fourwhitesocks/sveltekit-new-routes-and-load/README.md

 ## Also shows how to use new load function to bring in data from a public API key w/ a simple url

+### Has TypeScript but have not done much with the types.

 `{ "workbench.colorCustomizations": { "activityBar.background": "#4713a6", "titleBar.activeBackground": "#fffd41", "titleBar.activeForeground": "#4713a6" } }`